Vertically-Integrated Solution for Cobalt Production in North America

 In 2012, a report prepared for a previous owner estimated that the replacement value for the existing facility at US$78 million.
 The estimate did not include the additional capital that would be needed to install power lines and the work needed for the tailings facility and roads.
 The facility has been on care and maintenance since 2015.

 In October 2018, First Cobalt announced the results of three studies aimed at supporting the restart of the First Cobalt refinery.
-These three independent studies were tasked with estimating the capital requirements, operating costs, permit renewal timelines, potential feedstock options and offtake opportunities using a 24 tonne per day base case scenario.
+These three independent studies were tasked with estimating the capital requirements, operating costs, permit renewal timelines, potential feedstock options and offtake opportunities using a 24 tonnes per day base case scenario.

 Using the current flowsheet, the capital cost for the restart would be US$25.7 million, and would be possible within 18 months of selecting feedstock, according to the permitting review.
 Potential feed material includes cobalt concentrate from mining production, ethically-sourced cobalt hydroxide from the DRC and recycled battery materials from North America.

 With these studies in hand, First Cobalt has begun discussions with potential offtake partners.
 Additional next steps include selecting suitable feedstock for either cobalt sulfate or cobalt metal production.
 As further studies are underway, the final decision on whether to put the refinery back into production rests on the outcome of these studies and parallel discussions.